Azure-Samples/cargotracker-liberty-aks/README.md

     * Build your application, Open Liberty into an image
     * Push your application image to the container registry
     * Deploy your application to AKS
-    * Expose your application with the Azure Load Balancer service
+    * Expose your application with the Azure Application Gateway service
   * Verify your application
   * Monitor application
   * Automate deployments using GitHub Actions